"Would You Want an AI Tutor?" Understanding Stakeholder Perceptions of LLM-based Systems in the Classroom: Diagnostic Literature Review

 \subsection{Findings}

 We now summarize the basic break-down of the $N=38$ articles included in our analysis.
 As shown in Figure~\ref{fig:stats} (left), the majority of the included articles had samples from Asia ($N = 21$), followed by Europe ($N = 20$), North America ($N = 18$), Oceania ($N = 5$), Latin America ($N = 4$), and Africa ($N = 4$).
 (Note that several articles included samples from multiple continents.)
 When the location of the participants was not specified, the location of the authors' university was selected as a proxy.
+Despite this geographic diversity, the literature largely converges on a narrow set of stakeholders and contexts, motivating the cross-context analysis in the body of the paper.

 Regarding the contexts of application of the LLM-based chatbots, Figure \ref{fig:stats} (center) illustrates that the most frequent educational context of the studies was STEM ($N = 19$, 50\%), followed by English-as-foreign-language (EFL) ($N = 5$, 13\%) and Humanities ($N = 1$).
 A considerable number of studies did not specify the educational context ($N = 13$, 34\%).